What is this subject about?

 Philosophy combines extremely well with most other disciplines because these have philosophical issues embedded within them.
-It goes very well with Humanities subjects such as History, English Literature and English Language, Classical Civilisation, and Politics, but also very well with the Sciences and Social Sciences, such as Maths, Physics, Chemistry, Biology and Psychology.
+It goes very well with Humanities subjects such as History, English Literature and English Language, Classical Civilisation, and Politics, but also very well with Maths and Sciences, such as Physics, Chemistry and Biology, and Social Sciences, such as Psychology.

 What is the difference between Philosophy and Psychology?